‘Bachelor’ EP Elan Gale Talks Self Loathing, Endless Anxiety & How To Turn Your Fears Into Success

 Don’t worry if you happen to a happy-go-lucky, always-smiling ray of sunshine with a positive outlook on the world — you can still enjoy this book, explained Elan.
 “This can be applied to not just people like me, but to more normal, happy people who have nice lives, and who feel good about themselves.
 I think my girlfriend has a really healthy self-esteem.
 She’s not self-loathing in the way that I am, but I think she still finds value in the thought processes that come from it.
 It’s nothing more than understanding other people.”
 Even more, Elan shared that he and his girlfriend, Molly Quinn, who you will recognized from the TV series Castle, grew and learned more about each other through the book.
 “I don’t sit around and talk to my girlfriend ad nauseam about my mother’s cancer, and I don’t sit talking ad nauseam about my alcoholism.
 Of course, she knows about it, but I don’t regale her with stories from that time.
 So I think it gave her a deeper understanding of me,” he shared.

-The Bachelor producer is no stranger to love, but also admits that he doesn’t agree with the whole mantra of “loving yourself before being able to love anyone else.”
+Elan is no stranger to love, but also admits that he doesn’t agree with the whole mantra of “loving yourself before being able to love anyone else.”
 “I think that all people only really exist in relation to other people, and that the purpose of being alive and being a person is in interacting with the world around you.
 The hardest thing in relationships is really trying to understand the other person, because when you have an emotional investment in someone, and you care about them, and you love them — you don’t want them to think poorly of you, but you also want to be fully understood, including your worst attributes, which we all have.”

 HollywoodLifers, you can buy You’re Not That Great (but Neither is Anyone Else), through this link, and make sure to watch The Bachelor on Mondays at 8 PM ET on ABC!